membraneframework-labs/guide/chapter1/element.md

   @impl true
   def handle_other(:tick, _ctx, state) do
-    # create term to send
+    # create the term to send
     notification = {
       :counter,
       state.counter